 In case of any complaints, all the advertising information will also be released to the ASA by this clinic for verification or investigation, as appropriate.

-Cancellations can be made by phone, email or in person at least 24 hours prior to your scheduled appointment.
+Cancellations should be made by phone, email or in person at least 48 hours prior to your scheduled appointment to avoid a charge being levied.
 We would be grateful if you could cancel your appointment as soon as you know you won’t be able to attend to avoid any confusion and to help us maintain our level of service.

 We do our best to accommodate late arrivals.
 However, there may be times when a late arrival will result in reduced consultation time, or we may have to reschedule your appointment.